pc559/thesis/thesis_plan.md

 --------
 0. **Abstract**
     - Goal: connecting inflation models directly to observations, through the bispectrum
-        - Constraining the parameters of inflation models, not pheno templates.
+        - Constraining the parameters of inflation models, not pheno templates ($f_{NL}$ etc).
         - Full shape information, not point samples or a limit.
-        - Efficient numerics gives access to new feature shapes.
+        - Efficient numerics gives access to more accurate, and in some cases effectively new, feature shapes.
-    - Method: building separability into the in-in formalism
+    - Method: building separability into the tree-level in-in formalism
-        - More suited to obeservable comparisons.
-        - Turns out to be much faster at primordial level.
-    - Core concepts:
+        - CMB calculation expensive, but need only be done once per basis.
-        - Basis expansion needs to converge quickly for a broad range of models.
+        - So, want a basis expansion that converges quickly for a broad range of models.
         - Convergence on the cube is different to the tetrapyd.
+        - Turns out to be much faster at primordial level than previous numerical methods.
     - Results:
-        1. First practical description/implementation of the formalism.
+        1. First development/implementation of the formalism for high orders, features.
         2. Pointed out the central issue of the cube vs tetra problem.
         3. Found a basis with broad descriptive power.
         4. Validated these methods on interesting examples.